G4utama/RicercaOperativa/README.md

 # RicercaOperativa

-Lab exercises for the Operations Research course at the University of Padua
+Lab exercises for the Operations Research course at the University of Padua.